benjaminj6/vue-cli-koa-ssr-template/README.md

 > A simple Vue.js CLI template for client-side and server-side rendering using a Koa.js 2 server.
 >
->Forked from [vue-cli-template](https://github.com/xpepermint/vue-cli-template) and modified to work with Koa2 server.
+>Forked from [vue-cli-template](https://github.com/xpepermint/vue-cli-template) and modified to work with Koa2 server and async/await.
+ Requires Node 7+ (or Babel with async/await configuration).

 ## Related Projects